Firice1269/Firic/README.md

 The `print` function takes in a variable number of arguments and prints all of them, separated by newlines.

-The `randint` function takes in two arguments (which must both be numbers) and returns a random integer between those two arguments (inclusive).
+The `randint` function takes in two arguments (which must both be numbers), the first of which is optional (defaults to `1`), and returns a random integer between those two arguments (inclusive).

+The `range` function takes in three arguments (which must all be numbers), the first and last of which are optional (both default to `1`), and returns an array containing every integer between the first and second arguments (inclusive), skipping over any integer that, when subtracted by the first argument, is not divisible by the third argument.

 The `type` function takes in one argument and returns its type as a string.